donovan-k/SteamGamesGraphing/development.md

 - Drew up generic BFS, for alteration and use when the search algorithm is needed (Stan)

 ### Week 2
+- Began on Strongly Connected Components code to group together games that are "similar" (PJ)

 ### Week 3